 Common Tactile & Environmental Triggers

-Sensory triggers are highly individual, but certain patterns emerge frequently in the neurodivergent community.
+Sensory triggers vary from person to person.
+However, certain patterns show up often in the neurodivergent community.

 Clothing and Fabrics (Acrylics vs. Natural Fibers)